paradime-io/nfl_data_modeling_challenge/README.md

 ## Conclusions <a name="conclusions"></a>

 This dashboard empowers you to become a true "Value Hunter" in your fantasy league.
 By combining data-driven insights with a bit of savvy, you can build a winning team without breaking the bank (or your salary cap).
-Remember, it's not just about chasing stars; it's about finding the players who shine brightest for their cost.
-Now go forth and conquer your league!
+Remember, it's not just about chasing stars; it's about finding the players who shine brightest for their cost!